Janspitoy/Sandfall-Tetris/README.md

 ## 🎯 Summary

-Sandfall-Tetris blends classic Tetris gameplay with physics-driven block mechanics for a uniquely fun experience.
+Sandfall-Blocks blends classic Tetroids gameplay with physics-driven block mechanics for a uniquely fun experience.
 Its user-friendly interface, customizable settings, and touch-friendly controls make it perfect for Android devices of all skill levels.

 Try out different difficulties, customize your sound and vibration preferences, and aim to beat your high scores! 🏆